proyecto-ciudades-del-futuro/modulo-estaciones-backend/readme.md

       -0.1278]`
     - `metadata` (object): any additional metadata associated with the location (optional)
 - `user` (object): the user associated with the station, with the following attributes:
-    - `type` (string): the data type of the user, which should be "Integer"
     - `value` (integer): the user identifier
     - `metadata` (object): any additional metadata associated with the user (optional)